GustavoContreiras/TheForgottenTibia/README.md

 - ### The more levels you get, less points you receive.

-- ### You don't need to open monster to pickup loots while hunting
+- ### You don't need to open monsters to pickup loots while hunting
-Just need to select the item you want to loot.
+Just need to select the item you want to loot and add to / remove from your loot list.

 - ### You don't need to refill ammunition when hunting with arrows or bolts
 Just need to use a quiver/container on the arrow slot.